oogalieboogalie/Vexv1/ROADMAP.md

 - Core language features are in place in the bootstrap interpreter, and the vexc path now runs multiple real examples end-to-end.
 - The self-hosting story is real but still narrow: tokens/parsing/eval exist in vexc, yet large parts of `compiler.vex` remain to be pulled through.
-- Biggest gaps to feel "nice": richer error messages/locations, a stable module/package story, a fuller stdlib, and tooling (formatter/tests).
+- Biggest gaps to feel "nice": richer error diagnostics beyond line/col (context, suggestions), a stable module/package story, a fuller stdlib, and tooling (formatter/tests).
 - Performance is usable for demos but still needs caching, faster tokenization, and tighter runtime paths to feel snappy.

 ## Medium-Term Goals